No-masking theorem for observables: Masking of Observables

 The masking operation for states is defined in such a way that the information about the initial state is hidden from both the marginals of the evolved global state.
 However, in our case the initial observable of the environment $E$ is assumed to be $\mathcal{O}_E=\mathbb{I}$.
 Now let the local channel corresponding to the masker $U$, that acts on the environment be $\mathcal{F}^*$.
 Since $\mathcal{F}^*$ is unital, the evolved observable of the environment is $\mathcal{O}'_E=\mathcal{F}^*(\mathbb{I})=\mathbb{I}$, which has no information about $\mathcal{O}_A$.
-Hence, the above condition is satisfied for the environment.
+Hence, the above condition is automatically satisfied for the environment.
 Therefore, in order to define masking of observables it is sufficient to consider the local evolution of only the system observable.
-Now by definition of masking, $\mathcal{E^*}(\mathcal{O}_A)$ is independent of $\mathcal{O}_A$ which implies that $\mathcal{E^*}$ is a constant map.
-Then the fact that $\mathcal{E}^*$ is unital implies that